RadGPT: Constructing 3D Image-Text Tumor Datasets

 Human-made reports use organ sub-segments to locate tumors.
 Location is key for prognosis, tracking tumor progression, and treatment planning.
-E.g., the possibility of tumor removal depends on its location \cite{tomasello2019outcome}.
-To locate liver and pancreas tumors in structured reports, \method\ sub-segments the organs and checks which sub-segments intersect with the tumor.
-Besides releasing the first public dataset with pancreas sub-segments, we release the \textit{first} public AI models that sub-segment pancreas and liver.
+E.g., the possibility of tumor surgical removal depends on its location \cite{tomasello2019outcome}.
+To locate liver and pancreas tumors in structured reports, \method\ sub-segments the organs and checks which sub-segments intersect with the tumor. \method\ segments tumors with DiffTumor \cite{chen2024towards}, a public segmentation model, and radiologists revise the segmentations (Appendix \ref{ap:radiologist_verification}).

-For liver sub-segmentation, we propose using ground-truth per-voxel annotations of the entire liver to help the AI find liver sub-segments.
+For liver sub-segmentation, we leverage whole-liver ground-truth per-voxel annotations to help the AI find liver sub-segments.
 First, we offset the liver intensity (by 200 HU), following its ground-truth per-voxel annotation.
 Second, using these CT scans with offsets as input, we trained an nnU-Net \cite{isensee2021nnu} for liver sub-segmentation.
 The sub-segments follow the Couinaud standard \cite{couinaud1957foie}, which divides the liver into eight sub-segments that can be independently removed in surgeries.
 Couinaud sub-segment annotations are publicly available for 131 LiTS CT scans \cite{zhang2024robust,bilic2019liver}, which we used for training.
 Given the small size of this dataset, we fine-tuned an nnU-Net pre-trained on 9,262 CT scans in AbdomenAtlas 1.1 \cite{li2024abdomenatlas}.
-After training, we inferenced the nnU-Net on \dataset.
-The HU value offsetting ensured the precise alignment between the generated sub-segments and the existing liver ground-truth per-voxel annotations. \dataset\ is the \textit{second \cite{zhang2024robust} but the largest public dataset with liver sub-segments.}
+After fine-tuning, we inferenced the nnU-Net on \dataset.
+The HU value offsetting ensured the precise alignment between the generated sub-segments and the existing liver ground-truth per-voxel annotations. \dataset\ is the second \cite{zhang2024robust} but \textit{largest public dataset with liver sub-segments}.